rstudio/vetiver-r/tests/testthat/_snaps/luz.md

     Output

       -- luz-model - <bundled_luz_module_fitted> model for deployment
-      A luz module with 11 parameters using 1 feature
+      A luz module with 11 parameters using 10 features